 PCOS & Pregnancy

 The first month they detected ovulation but no pregnancy.
 The second month was the same.
 The third month was the same once again.
-The fourth month I was getting very discouraged because I had one last month in the study.
+In the fourth month, I was getting very discouraged because I had one last month in the study.
 It was to get pregnant now or I would have to start all over after a break.
 I went in for my regular tests and to pick up my final set of medication and I got the usual talk from the study group.
-They reminded me that I was going to be starting my last round, and if I didn’t get pregnant then I would probably need to move to another type of treatment; mostly likely IFV.
+They reminded me that I was going to be starting my last round, and if I didn’t get pregnant then I would probably need to move to another type of treatment; most likely IFV.

 I left the hospital and took my drive to work.
-I got to work and had just clocked in and settled at my desk to start my day of work when I got a phone call.
+I got to work and had just clocked in and settled at my desk to start my workday when I got a phone call.
 It was one of the nurses from the study.
 She was calling to tell me that I was pregnant!
 One of the blood tests they would take each month was a pregnancy test.
 It came back positive!
 PCOS and pregnancy success!

 I couldn’t believe it; I was in shock.
 The one month that we didn’t follow all the rules for the study, the one month I decided to color my hair, the one month that I was so discouraged I was thinking of not even participating in the final month, and it was the one month I needed!